influxdata/sedg/README.md

      * code not compiled: project does not compile the vulnerable code path
      * code not imported: project does not import the vulnerable code path
      * code not used: project contains/imports/etc the code but does use it
+     * YYYY-MM-DD with deferred: date when entry was put into the deferred status
    * `not-affected` and `released` are similar but convey different things.
 Eg `not-affected (1.2.3)` vs `released (1.2.1+patch1)` is saying that `1.2.3` wasn't ever affected (ie, didn't require anything to be done) but